top border

 Brandy Yagelniski

-Hi everyone, I’d like to start off with saying that this summer at the Pitt Meadows Museum and Archives has been awesome!
-One of the main reasons it has been so great is because of the amazing people that have come to the museum, either for the Heritage Thursday’s programs or for visiting and viewing the museum.
+Hi everyone, I’d like to start off by saying that this summer at the Pitt Meadows Museum and Archives has been awesome!
+One of the main reasons it has been so great is because of the amazing people who have come to the museum, either for the Heritage Thursday’s programs or for visiting and viewing the museum.
 All of the stories and input have really added to the repertoire of learning that’s occurred this summer.
 I am very appreciative and thankful to you all.
 Leading up the Heritage Thursday’s programs, I spent my time researching the decades and finding popular activities of each decade.

 One of the most popular programs this summer was the Theatrical 30’s program where we created a silent black and white film!
 “Dude, where’s my baby?” can be found on YouTube and our Pitt Meadows Museum and Archives Facebook page.

-A huge thanks goes out to Jen Chernecki, Jess Rhodes, Leslie Norman, Sam Giles and all the volunteers that helped make the Heritage Thursday’s programs a success.
+A huge thanks goes out to Jen Chernecki, Jess Rhodes, Leslie Norman, Sam Giles and all the volunteers who helped make Heritage Thursday’s programs a success.
 I’d also like to thank the Government of Canada HRSDC and the Pitt Meadows Centennial Committee for funding to make the programs possible.
 I look forward to starting my next adventure: year three of the Therapeutic Recreation degree program at Douglas College.